 Credit: Anna Pakman

-Winter Village at Bryant Park: This annual pop-up shopping experience and New York City’s only free admission ice skating rink turns Bryant Park into Manhattan’s outdoor living room in winter.
+Bank of America Winter Village at Bryant Park (pictured): This annual pop-up shopping experience and New York City’s only free admission ice skating rink turns Bryant Park into Manhattan’s outdoor living room in winter.
 Shop for holiday gifts for family and friends, strap on skates, and take a spin around the rink surrounded by Manhattan’s dazzling skyline.
 Bump, slide, and spin on bumper cars on the ice; Cozy up with a festive cocktail and delicious food in The Lodge, a rinkside open air, après skate escape; Or revel inside your own private igloo just steps from the iconic ice-skating rink, surrounded by midtown skyscrapers.
 Timed and advanced reservations required.

 MoMA PS 1: This branch of the beloved Museum of Modern Art brings experimental and cutting-edge art to a spacious site in Queens.
-Founded in 1971, PS 1 continues to innovate today, with current exhibitions like “Marking Time: Art in the Age of Mass Incarceration,” featuring 35 artists’ works on the main building’s first floor, and “Stage,” a participatory art installation in PS1’s outdoor courtyard, where guests can speak into microphones (sanitized between each use) and have their voices recorded for future use as part of the exhibition.
+Founded in 1971, PS 1 continues to innovate today, with current exhibitions like “Adam Pendleton: Who Is Queen?,” anchored by three five-story black scaffold towers that resemble the balloon framing typical of American homes and that serve as supports for paintings, drawings, a textile work, sculptures, moving images, and a sound piece.
 Advanced tickets required.

 New York Botanical Garden: This is one of New York City’s best hidden-gem attractions, with over a million plants spread out across 250 acres and in buildings like the historic Enid A. Haupt Conservatory, a Victorian-era glasshouse and an architectural masterpiece.
-The conservatory also hosts the immensely popular Holiday Train Show (available only with purchase of membership), featuring miles and miles of toy train tracks weaving through the displays of flora through January 31, 2021.
+The conservatory also hosts the immensely popular Holiday Train Show, featuring miles and miles of toy train tracks weaving through the displays of flora November 20, 2021–January 23, 2022.
 Advanced tickets required for the Botanical Garden.

-Parrish Art Museum.
-Housed in a show-stopping building designed by Herzog & de Meuron, the museum aims to highlight the creative legacy and global reach of the East End.
-This summer, the Parrish also debuted a new outdoor sculpture meadow featuring an opening show, “Field of Dreams,” featuring works by Jaume Plensa (pictured), Theaster Gates, and others, on view through August 2021.
+Parrish Art Museum (pictured): Housed in a show-stopping building designed by Herzog & de Meuron, the museum aims to highlight the creative legacy and global reach of the East End.